Mike-Rouse/Mike-Rouse.github.io/projects.md

 ### 3:10 AM — PC {#three-ten-am}

-*PC horror slice.* Discover three Death Facts to complete the Death Profile, then perform the Rite of Unbinding as pressure escalates into hunts.
+*First-person PC haunted-house horror slice.* Discover three Death Facts to complete the Death Profile, then perform the Rite of Unbinding as pressure escalates into hunts.
 Built in **Unity 6/HDRP** with gamepad + keyboard/mouse parity and readable interaction.
 Designing safe PC-style saves and settings, and a Steam-ready pipeline (depots/branches, scripted uploads).

 **Goal:** Ship a small, engaging PC horror slice with a tight loop, readable interactions, and strong audio-visual atmosphere; take it through the full Steam release pipeline (capsules, depots, build updates).